Practitioner’s Preface

 Marijuana’s Effect on Fasting Blood Glucose and Fasting Insulin, Insulin Resistance and Weight Gain

-Interestingly, epidemiological studies (studies of populations) have found lower rates of obesity and Type 2 Diabetes in those that use marijuana compared to those that never used it, suggesting that cannabinoids play a role in regulating metabolic processes.
-A 2013 study that analyzed data from almost 4657 adult men and women who participated in the National Health and Nutrition Examination Survey (NHANES) study from 2005 to 2010 were studied; 579 were current marijuana users and 1975 were past users.
-Results indicated that current marijuana use was associated with 16% lower fasting insulin levels and 17% lower insulin resistance as measured by HOMA-IR which is calculated from fasting blood glucose and fasting insulin.
+Interestingly, epidemiological studies (studies of populations) have found lower rates of obesity and Type 2 Diabetes in those that use marijuana compared to those who never used it, suggesting that cannabinoids play a role in regulating metabolic processes.
+A 2013 study that analyzed data from almost 4657 adult men and women who participated in the National Health and Nutrition Examination Survey (NHANES) study from 2005 to 2010 found that 579 were current marijuana users and 1975 were past users.
+Results indicated that current marijuana use was associated with 16% lower fasting insulin levels and 17% lower insulin resistance as measured by HOMA-IR, which is calculated from fasting blood glucose and fasting insulin.
 As for weight gain as a side-effect from the “munchies”, this study reported significant associations between marijuana use and smaller waist circumferences.

 Marijuana and Metabolic Syndrome